-UKAS are always recruiting new assessors from all areas of imaging.
-If anyone is interested in applying to become an assessor please contact: https://www.ukas.com/services/diagnostic-imaging-accreditation/imaging-jobs/
+UKAS are always recruiting new assessors from all areas of imaging, but particularly ultrasound.
+If you are interested in applying to become an assessor please check the criteria and if you meet them contact UKAS.

 3.3 Continuing Professional Development